 Multi-currency support is coming soon.

-For now, PiMMs automatically converts all amounts to USD using real-time exchange rates.
+For now, Pimms automatically converts all amounts to USD using real-time exchange rates.
 Workspace-level currency preferences will be added shortly.

 What about Stripe Payment Links?